Dynatrace/dynatrace-api/metric-example/query-by-example.md

 ```
 Host~ 14~.A~ "Alice"~ ~~80° ~(Europe~,~ North~ Africa~)
 ```
-To filter for this name, we can use a combination of :names and :filter and use our quoted version for the filter matcher to end up with a valid selector that uses special characters:
+To filter for this name, we can use a combination of `:names` and `:filter` and use our quoted version for the filter matcher to create a valid selector that uses special characters:
 ```
 builtin:host.disk.avail
 : names